 Proof: 88

-The Story: Instead of taking a few days to proof, Old Elk uses a process called “Slow Cut,” which proofs the spirit slowly between barrel and bottle for weeks to make the whiskey extra mellow and smooth.
+The Story: Instead of taking a few days to proof, Old Elk uses a process called “Slow Cut,” which proves the spirit slowly between barrel and bottle for weeks to make the whiskey extra mellow and smooth.

-Oh and for those bourbon barrel-aged beer lovers, you may remember when WeldWerks partnered with Old Elk last year, deploying Old Elk bourbon barrels to craft Old Elk Medianoche.
+Oh, and for those bourbon barrel-aged beer lovers, you may remember when WeldWerks partnered with Old Elk last year, deploying Old Elk bourbon barrels to craft Old Elk Medianoche.

-Tasting Notes: Brown sugar, cocoa, and maple syrup.
+Tasting Notes: Brown sugar, cocoa, and maple syrup

 Milam & Greene – Triple Cask Straight Bourbon